When Identity Overrides Incentives: Representational Choices as Governance Decisions in Multi-Agent LLM Systems

-The findings are clear: with personas present, all models achieve near-zero Nash equilibrium rates in Tragedy-dominant scenarios despite complete payoff information, and nearly every equilibrium that is reached corresponds to Green Transition.
-Removing personas and providing explicit payoffs are both near-necessary to recover payoff-aligned behavior, and even then, only Qwen models respond, reaching 65-90\% equilibrium rates.
-The same intervention that enables equilibrium in Tragedy-dominant scenarios disrupts it in Green-dominant ones: Qwen-32B drops from 96.1\% to 16.6\% equilibrium attainment when personas are removed and payoffs made visible.
+With personas present, all models reach near-zero Tragedy equilibrium rates in Tragedy-dominant scenarios despite complete payoff information, and 100\% of equilibria correspond to Green Transition.
+No model reaches Tragedy equilibrium by removing personas alone; only Qwen models reach 65-90\% Tragedy equilibrium rates when personas are removed and payoffs are made explicit.
+The same intervention that enables equilibrium in the Tragedy-dominant scenarios disrupts it in the Green-dominant ones: Qwen-32B drops from 96.1\% to 16.6\% equilibrium attainment when personas are removed and payoffs are made visible.

-Three distinct behavioral profiles emerge across model families: Qwen adapts to framing, shifting between role-aligned and payoff-aligned behavior; Mistral is strongly affected by representational changes in Green-dominant scenarios but cannot identify the Tragedy equilibrium in any condition; and Llama maintains near-invariant behavior regardless of how the problem is presented.

-Our findings establish that the choice of persona design, payoff presentation, and model family jointly determine whether a multi-agent system behaves as a payoff-sensitive strategic actor or an identity-driven role follower.
-When a language model agent is assigned the role of an industrialist in a climate policy game, whether it maximizes profits or protects the environment is determined not by the game's incentive structure but by the designer's choice of prompt.